2. Create a contour map

 interval parameter sets

-the spacing between lines (in this case, 500 meters), and the
+the spacing between adjacent contour lines (in this case, 500 meters).
+The

 Color in land